edgio-docs/edgio-docs/src/guides/v7/performance/compression.md

 If your caching policy allows the requested content to be cached, then {{ PRODUCT }} can cache each version of the requested content that it serves.

-For example, if {{ PRODUCT }} serves an uncompressed, a Gzip, and DEFLATE version of the requested content, then it can potentially cache 3 different versions of that content on our network.
+For example, if {{ PRODUCT }} serves a Gzip, DEFLATE, and an uncompressed version of the requested content, then it can potentially cache 3 different versions of that content on our network.

 ## How Does Compression Work? {/*how-does-compression-work*/}